I read the other day that most writers aim for between a thousand and three thousand words a day.

 Seems having a bit of ADHD doesn’t just suit demi-gods…

-Check out this link to see the daily word counts of a couple of authors and see (for fun) who you beat with quantity (if not quality).
+Check out these articles to see the daily word counts of a couple of authors and see (for fun) who you beat with quantity (if not quality).